benaug/Random-Thin-MVHyper/README.md

 If anyone wants to use this model and needs help, let me know--I think there is a paper to be written here.

-Version with spatial density covariates uses count prior data augmentation: https://github.com/benaug/SCR-Count-Prior-Data-Augmentation
+Version with spatial density covariates uses N-prior data augmentation: https://github.com/benaug/SCR-N-Prior-Data-Augmentation